Insulin Resistance Diet Plan PDF

 How often should I eat if I have insulin resistance?

 Eating small, frequent meals or snacks every 3-4 hours can help prevent blood sugar spikes and drops, supporting overall better blood sugar control and management.
+Avoid processed foods, too.
 However, individual needs may vary, so listening to your body's signals is essential.

-Is physical activity important for managing insulin resistance?
+Is physical activity necessary to manage insulin resistance?

 Yes, regular physical activity is an essential part of managing insulin resistance.
 Exercise can help improve insulin sensitivity, reduce blood sugar levels, and support weight management.
 Aim for a mix of aerobic, resistance, and flexibility exercises.